 - your general health

-After you have recovered from surgery, you will have chemotherapy.
+After you recover from surgery, you have chemotherapy.
+This is called adjuvant chemotherapy.

-If you have a very advanced cancer, it may not be possible for a surgeon to remove it.
-You may also not be well enough for a big operation.
-You can have chemotherapy to shrink the cancer as much as possible and to slow it down.
-You may have radiotherapy to relieve symptoms, depending on where in the body the cancer has spread.
+You can have chemotherapy on its own to shrink the cancer as much as possible and to slow it down.
+You might have radiotherapy to relieve symptoms, depending on where in the body the cancer has spread.